Wind Damage Claims

 Many people are quick to call their insurance company when their property suffers damage.
 However, it is important to consider that you may need the help of an insurance lawyer after your insurer is given notice of a claim.
 An insurance lawyer can help you gather all the information you need to finalize a claim, advise you on how to negotiate with adjusters and represent you in court if necessary.

 Ms. Ahmed and Ms. LeMaster have spent their careers representing insurance companies.
 They are well aware of the tactics they use to limit their liability and will work to ensure that you are not taken advantage of.
 Call (888) 306-2119 to schedule a case evaluation.
-LeMaster & Ahmed PLLC assists policyholders in Montgomery County, Collin County, Harris County, Galveston County and Dallas County.
+LeMaster & Ahmed PLLC assists policyholders across the state of Texas such as Montgomery County, Collin County, Harris County, Galveston County and Dallas County.